How To Achieve Compliant Email Marketing

 Always include your contact information in your emails, so people can contact you if they have any questions or concerns.

-By following these tips, you can ensure your email data marketing is compliant and effective.
+By following these tips, you can ensure the business email data lists that you use on your GDPR email marketing campaigns are compliant and effective.